 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Pierre Baillargeon: The advantage of this techniques is that it helps to increase user understanding of operations performed in microplates, reduces opportunity for error and increases user efficiency when performing manual pipetting operations.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera